 Professor Jonathan Jones

-University Lecturer and Tutorial Fellow in Physics
+Associate Professor and Tutorial Fellow in Physics

-I arrived in Oxford in 1985 to read chemistry at Corpus Christi College and then moved to St Johns College for my DPhil. studies in magnetic resonance.
+I arrived in Oxford in 1985 to read chemistry at Corpus Christi College and then moved to St Johns College for my DPhil.
 I moved to Merton College as a Junior Research Fellow working on applications of magnetic resonance in biochemistry, and spent a year at the University of California at Berkeley studying fundamental topics in magnetic resonance.
 On my return to Oxford I became interested in quantum information theory and moved to the department of physics, returning to Corpus Christi College as a research fellow.
 In 2002 I was appointed as University Lecturer and Tutorial Fellow in Physics at Brasenose.